RallyNorth.net

 Gaudiano passes Stehlin as winningest coach in Newburyport football history

-Newburyport's Justin Burl breaks a tackle at the Newburyport–Ipswich football game Friday night at Newburyport.13 Photos
+Newburyport's Justin Burl takes off on a long touchdown run at the football game Friday night against Ipswich at Newburyport.13 Photos

 NEWBURYPORT | Newburyport football coach Ed Gaudiano has never counted wins, but he may have been thinking about a few that got away last night at 8:50 p.m.